awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

 1. Copy and paste the following trust policy into a text file\.
 Save the file with the following name and file extension: `mw-role-trust-policy.json`\.
 **Note**
-`"sns.amazonaws.com"` is required only if you'll use Amazon SNS to send notifications related to Maintenance Window tasks run through the [SendCommand](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) API or `send-command` in the AWS CLI\.
+`"sns.amazonaws.com"` is required only if you plan to use Amazon SNS to send notifications related to Maintenance Window tasks run through the [SendCommand](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_SendCommand.html) API or `send-command` in the AWS CLI\.

    ```
    {